Morehead City, North Carolina: Today's community

 Morehead City's economy is based predominantly on a variety of ecotourism activities, a growing retirement community, and the Port of Morehead City.
 The local economy is based further on the Port of Morehead City, light industry and manufacturing, land development, light commercial fishing, sport fishing, and other service-oriented businesses.
 The town is within easy access of New Bern, Havelock and Jacksonville, North Carolina.
 Marine Corps Air Station Cherry Point is 17 mi northwest of Morehead City in Havelock, and Marine Corps Base Camp Lejeune is 30 mi west of Morehead City near Jacksonville.

 Morehead City is one of two existing ports in North Carolina which primarily export phosphate.
 The Port of Morehead City features a dry-bulk facility with a 225,000-ton capacity warehouse and extended open storage facilities.
 SpaceX fairing recovery vessels Ms. Tree and Ms. Chief utilize the port during launch and fairing recovery operations as a safe harbor in the event of inclement weather at sea or if there is an extended launch delay.

 Carteret General Hospital in Morehead City is the second largest employer in Carteret County, behind the Carteret County Public Schools.

-Morehead City is home to an annual "Bald Is Beautiful" convention and is the home of the headquarters of the Bald-Headed Men of America organization.